Driver, No. 17 Shell V-Power Racing Ford

 Scott McLaughlin made his racing debut at eight, progressing through the NZ and Australian Karting scenes before being given a test in a Stone Brothers Racing Supercar.

-The Stones spotted the potential in the young McLaughlin, and took the decision to promote him straight into the 2010 Supercars Dunlop series at just 16 years' of age.
+The Stones spotted the potential in the young McLaughlin, taking the decision to promote him straight into the 2010 Supercars Dunlop Super2 Series at just 16 years' of age.

 2012 was a breakout year for Scott, competing in – and winning – both the Supercars Dunlop Series in Australia and the New Zealand V8 Super Tourer series.
 He also made his 'main-game' Supercar debut the same year, partnering Jonathon Webb at Tekno in both the Sandown 500 and Bathurst 1000.